VirginiaDooley/learning-tracker/README.md

 - Advanced Progress Tracking: Track progress over time, with goals and milestones.
 - Task Notes: Allow users to add detailed notes for each task.
 - Notifications: Set reminders for due tasks.

-### Contributing
-If you'd like to contribute to this project, feel free to fork the repository, create a branch, and submit a pull request.
-Contributions, suggestions, and issues are always welcome!